jjwall/jjwall.github.io/writings/blog/2025/quantum-law.md

 ---

 ### <i>The Ethical Implications of Playing the Game</i>

+> "Reality is merely an illusion, albeit a very persistent one." <br>
+~Albert Einstein

 To those who accept this dreamlike view of reality, this does not imply nihilism or moral relativism.
 Quite the opposite.